Steemhunt/nomadtask-tutorial/terms.md

 5. Frequently interrupt the Quest operation by the Maker or the conduct of business.
 6.  for any other reason(s) that may harm on the overall Reviewhunt website and business operation.

 Even if you are blacklisted, you can still use our platform as a maker (creating quests), however, you won't be able to receive Rewards from your Quest approval and withdraw the USD Point displaying on My Credit section.
-We announce the blacklist via #blacklist channel in our{' '} [Discord Group](https://discord.gg/mFe5GPy) .
+We announce the blacklist via #blacklist channel in our [Discord Group](https://discord.gg/mFe5GPy) .
 You can also appeal via #reviewhunt channel if you think you did not commit any of the actions above.

 ## Fees & Services